"Undertake this journey for the remission of your sins,

 The crusading effort brought only temporary success, as the Crusader states lasted from 1099 to 1291.
 And Jerusalem itself was in Christian hands for only 88 years.

-Christianity and Islam were thrown into opposition by both the Crusades and the aggressive Turkish Ottoman Empire, which at one point extended from the Balkans throughout the Middle East.
-The Turks were stopped from further European expansion at the Battle of Lepanto in 1571.
+Muslim expansion continued with the aggressive Turkish Ottoman Empire, which conquered Constantinople in 1453 and extended throughout the Balkans.
+The Turks were stopped from further European advance at the Battle of Lepanto in 1571 and the Siege of Vienna in 1683.
 The first wave of immigration of Middle East Christians to America began when Maronite Catholics of Lebanon fled from persecution by Muslim Druze following the Syrian Civil War of 1860.
 The major outcome of World War I was the dismantling of the Ottoman Empire, which exposed the slaughter of 1.5 million Armenians at the hands of the Turks.
 Sheikh Faisal ibn Hussein of Mecca and Lawrence of Arabia led a pan-Arab revolt for independence during the War.
 Jerusalem itself was controlled by the Ottomans for four hundred years, from 1516 until 1917.
-British General Edmund Allenby liberated the city on December 11, 1917 near the end of World War I. Often called the Last Crusade, the expedition coincided with the Balfour Declaration on a homeland for Israel and the Jewish liberation song Hava Nagila.
-85
+In 1917, British General Edmund Allenby liberated the city on December 11, 1917 near the end of World War I. General Allenby entered the Old City on foot through the Jaffa Gate and accepted the surrender of Jerusalem on the steps of the Tower of David.
+Often called the Last Crusade, his expedition coincided with the Balfour Declaration on a homeland for the Jewish people and the Liberation song Hava Nagila, derived from Psalm 118.92

 The polarity between Christianity and Islam has lasted to this very day.
 The Crusades have become quite relevant to current events and may well be prophetic for the future.
-Today a fragile peace grips Jerusalem, with the presence of the world’s three Abrahamic religions (Judaism, Christianity, Islam) who worship and trust in God.
+Today a fragile peace grips Jerusalem, sacred to the world’s three Abrahamic religions (Judaism, Christianity, Islam) who worship and trust in God.
 Both Israel and the Palestinians are locked in a bitter and endless struggle in their efforts to establish their respective homelands.
 Middle East Christians in Iraq, Syria, Egypt, and Libya have suffered terribly at the hands of Muslim extremists such as the terrorist Islamic State.

 The History of the Crusades provided us with some wonderful examples of individual heroism.
 Two figures that received lasting respect by both Christian and Muslim historians alike were Saladin and St. Francis of Assisi.
-In fact, both were immortalized in a favorable light by Dante 86 in the Divine Comedy.
-Saladin recaptured Jerusalem through negotiations with Balian of Ibelin.
+In fact, both were immortalized in a favorable light by Dante 93 in the Divine Comedy.
+Saladin recaptured Jerusalem through negotiations.
 St. Francis of Assisi risked his life in the Fifth Crusade by calling directly upon the Sultan of Egypt in an effort to bring peace.
 The piety of King Louis IX of France was recognized by his canonization in 1297.
-One cannot help but admire the fortitude and military prowess exhibited by the Crusaders, such as Godfrey of Bouillon and Richard the Lionheart.
+One cannot help but admire the fortitude and military prowess exhibited by the Crusaders, such as Godfrey of Bouillon, Balian of Ibelin, and Richard the Lionheart.

 The Crusades leave one wondering is there really such an entity as a just war?
 The Ten Commandments direct us not to kill.
 And Jesus himself instructed us: